 In general, you may find these main types of diagnostic interfaces in your fleet vehicles: OBD 16-Pin, 6-Pin, and 9-Pin.

-The Geotab Harness Guide, which can be found on the Installation Documentation page on our website, identifies all the telematics harnesses available in MyAdmin, and special order models.
-It also lists the description, harness length, purpose, Geotab GO devices supported, and other details.
+Visit the Installation Documentation page on our website to access our Geotab Harness Guide, which identifies all the telematics harnesses available in MyAdmin, and special order models.
+Depending on the harness, it may also lists the description, harness length, purpose, Geotab GO devices supported, and other details.